 For KDnet-RUL’s test run, the researchers used C-MAPSS, a public dataset that simulates how turbofan engines degrade over time.
 They found that KDnet-RUL was just as effective as its ‘teacher’ network at estimating when these engines would fail.
 In some instances, the ‘student’ even had more accurate estimates than the ‘teacher’ and could deliver its lifespan predictions more rapidly.

-“These findings provide a possible model compression solution to address an actual industry requirement of deploying a powerful but cumbersome network into resource-limited edge devices,” Xu said.
+“These findings provide a possible model compression solution that addresses an actual industry requirement of deploying a powerful but cumbersome network into resource-limited edge devices,” Xu said.

 The A*STAR-affiliated researchers contributing to this research are from the Institute for Infocomm Research (I2R).